 Children and adolescents should participate in 60 minutes of physical activity every day.
 A substantial percentage of students' physical activity will be provided through a comprehensive, school-based physical activity program (CSPAP) that includes these components: physical education, recess, classroom-based physical activity, walk and bicycle to school and out-of-school time activities, and the District is committed to providing these opportunities.
-Schools will ensure that these varied opportunities are in addition to, and not as a substitute for, physical education (addressed in "Physical Education" subsection).
-All schools in the district will be encouraged to participate in Let's Move!
-Active Schools (www.letsmoveschools.org) in order to successfully address all CSPAP areas.
+Schools willensure that these varied opportunities are in addition to, and not as a substitute for, physical education (addressed in "Physical Education" subsection).

 Physical activity during the school day (including but not limited to recess, physical activity breaks or physical education) will not be withheld as punishment for any reason.
 To the extent practicable, the District will ensure that its grounds and facilities are safe and that equipment is available to students to be active.
 The District will conduct necessary inspections and repairs.